Human Development and Family Science BSFCS/Financial Planning, Housing and Consumer Economics MS(Applied Consumer Analytics)(non-thesis)

 Graduate-level courses that may be used to satisfy undergraduate and graduate program requirements.

-FHCE 7050 Consumer Analytics and Research Methods II (3)
+FHCE 7050 Consumer Analytics: Evidence-Based Innovation (3)

 FHCE 7150 Applied Consumer Policy Analytics (3)